chih3997/BCI-final/README.md

 ### ii.
 Feature Extraction

-Since SVM and KNN are not good at handling large number of feature, to reduce number of feature, I divide the brain into 5 region: Frontal, Central, Parietal, Temporal, and Occipital, as indicated in Figure 2.
+Since SVM and KNN are not good at handling large number of feature input, to reduce number of feature, divide the brain into 5 regions: Frontal, Central, Parietal, Temporal, and Occipital, as indicated in Figure 2.
 The feature will be extracted based on the brain region.
 There are total 30 features, 5 for time domain and 25 for frequency domain.

 For time domain features, calculate mean Renyi Entropy of the EEG segments of 5 brain regions.

-For frequency domain features, perform FFT on data segments which are pre-filtered by the Hanning window and extract mean power from different frequency band of 5 brain regions, includes delta band (2 ~ 4 Hz), theta band (4 ~ 8 Hz), alpha band (8 ~ 13 Hz), beta band (13 ~ 30 Hz), and gamma band (30 ~ 45 Hz).
+For frequency domain features, perform FFT on data segments which are pre-filtered by the Hanning window.
+Then, calculate mean power of each region and mean power of whole brain.
+Next, calculate power of each region in different frequency band, includes delta band (2 ~ 4 Hz), theta band (4 ~ 8 Hz), alpha band (8 ~ 13 Hz), beta band (13 ~ 30 Hz), gamma band (30 ~ 45 Hz) and total power of whole brain in all frequency band (2 ~ 45 Hz).
+Finally, the band power are divided by the total power to obtain the relative band power of each individual.

 ### iii.
 Classification
 I use SVM and KNN to classify the data.
 The classification is done in different cases.
 List as below.